TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/automation-updaterunfailure.md

 * [Troubleshooting problems updating Windows 10](https://support.microsoft.com/windows/troubleshoot-problems-updating-windows-10-188c2b0f-10a7-d72f-65b8-32d177eb136c)
 * [Windows Update Troubleshooting Guide](https://docs.microsoft.com/windows/deployment/update/windows-update-troubleshooting)
 * Often Windows Update issues can be fixed by running the following:
-1. In the search box on the taskbar,
+1. In the search box on the taskbar:
-	1. Type "command prompt"
+	1. Type `command prompt`
-	2. Right Click "Command Prompt" and Select "Run as administrator" from the list of options.
+	2. Right-click **Command Prompt** and select **Run as administrator** from the list of options
-	3. When prompted for "Do you want allow this app to make changes to your device" Select "Yes".
+	3. When prompted for "Do you want allow this app to make changes to your device?", select **Yes**
-	4. In the window that appears, type the following commands one at a time, including the spaces as shown.
-After you type each command, press Enter.
+	4. In the window that appears, type the following commands one at a time, including the spaces, as shown below.
+After you type each command, press **Enter**.
 Then let each command complete before you type the next command.

 	```
 	net stop bits
 	net stop wuauserv